 Budgets have a bad reputation as being exhausting, boring and often overwhelming things.
 However, if you really want to save money, you need to understand precisely how much cash you have coming in, how much you have going out, and where all that money is going.

 Sit down with your latest bank statement and make a list of all the expenses that you generally have in a given month.
 Once you have your list, you can split it up into different sections, like one for “food,” one for “essential bills,” and one for other items like entertainment.
 Generally, your essential bills will take up the most of your cash.
-If you find that you’re seriously over-spending on food and entertainment, then it might be time to re-think your shopping habits.
+If you find that you’re seriously over-spending on food and entertainment, then it might be time to re-think your shopping habits and start budget tracking more effectively.

 3. Cut Your Spending Slowly